heraldgo/herald/README.md

 ## Router

-The routers define when (trigger, selector) and how (executor) to execute certain jobs.
+The routers define when (trigger, selector) and how (executor) to execute certain tasks.
 One router includes a trigger, a selector, tasks and params.

 This is what a router looks like: